pnp/PnP-PowerShell/README.md

 ﻿# SharePointPnP.PowerShell Commands #

 ### Summary ###
 This solution contains a library of PowerShell commands that allows you to perform complex provisioning and artifact management actions towards SharePoint.
-The commands use CSOM and can work against both SharePoint Online as SharePoint On-Premises.
+The commands use a combination of CSOM and REST behind the scenes, and can work against both SharePoint Online as SharePoint On-Premises.

 ![SharePoint Patterns and Practices](https://devofficecdn.azureedge.net/media/Default/PnP/sppnp.png)